Multicultural York: the Anglo-Saxons (AD400-866)

 Alcuin was a great Anglo-Saxon scholar and a teacher who made York famous throughout Europe.
 He was born in 735 and went to school in York at the cathedral school.
 He stayed on as a teacher and became headmaster in 778.

 Whilst in York, Alcuin helped build up an important library.
-It became famous throughoout Europe.
+It became famous throughout Europe.
 Books then were very rare and expensive as everything had to be copied and illustrated by hand.

 Alcuin made Anglo-Saxon York even more famous as a centre of learning at a time when the city was becoming an international trade centre.
 Ships brought cargoes up the River Ouse from all over Europe.
-Alcuin describes this in his famous poem called 'On the saints of the Church of York', a remarkable description of the city as it was over 1200 years ago.
+Alcuin describes this in his famous poem called 'On the saints of the Church of York', a remarkable description of the city as it was over 1200 years ago (see next page).